Introduction to the Guhyasamaja System of Anuttarayoga Tantra

 Participant: Could you say a few words about the vajra-breath practice in the Guhyasamaja system?

 Alex: There’s another system that Nagarjuna introduced, the five-stage complete-stage practice, and the vajra-breathing practice occurs on the second of these stages, what’s called isolated speech (ngag-dben).

-Participant: This is another system compared to the six-branch yoga?
+Translator: This is another system compared to the six-branch yoga?